-10. Support Team Building
+10. Support Team Building to Improve Wellness

-Team building activities may make a lot of people rill their eyes, and a lot of people dread them, but that’s usually because they take no account of what employees would actually like to do together,
+Team building activities may make a lot of people roll their eyes, and a lot of people dread them, but that’s usually because they take no account of what employees would actually like to do together,

 This is important because it fosters friendship and understanding.
-This friendship helps to stamp out bullying and other upsetting practices that could harm wellbeing in the workplace.
+This friendship helps to stamp out bullying and other upsetting practices that could harm well-being in the workplace.

 It also helps staff to identify strengths and weaknesses so they can better support each other through each working day.

-11. Keep Improving to Improve Wellness
+11. Keep Improving To Improve Personal Wellness

 Implementing the above ideas is a great way to improve your employee wellness, but it is not the whole answer, and by continuously monitoring employee wellbeing, you will be able to identify ever more ways of helping them to be the happiest, healthiest versions of themselves they can be while working for you.